 Specialist ceiling paints are becoming the norm, simply because they perform better than anything else available.
 Teknos Teknoceiling is a brilliant product, particularly in light-sensitive areas where defects would otherwise be visible.

-I don’t thing I’ve spoken to a decorator who has tried this and not raved about it afterwards.
+I don’t think I’ve spoken to a decorator who has tried this and not raved about it afterwards.
 Give it a go, you’ll love it too.
+Click here to see current prices.

 Teknos Teknoceiling 02 Paint Review – by Mike Gregory